Nikhil20012/Visual-Question-Answering-On-3D-Images/README.md

 # Visual Question Answering on 3D Images

-> A capstone project extending traditional Visual Question Answering (VQA) from single 2D RGB images to multi-view 3D scenes, aimed at improving perception accuracy for Human-Robot Interaction (HRI) applications.
+A capstone project that extends traditional Visual Question Answering (VQA) from single 2D RGB images to multi-view 3D scenes, aimed at improving perception accuracy for Human-Robot Interaction (HRI) applications.

 ## Table of Contents
 - [Introduction](#introduction)